 eBook Download also Available.

 In stock (can be backordered)

-See exactly how each material is used inside real production shoes.
+See exactly how each material is used inside real production shoes including Nike and Vans.
 Annotated cross-sections of over 30 different shoe types.
 Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high heels, cowboy boots, and many more!

-You will also find information on topics such as material testing, sustainable production, exotic materials, and more.
+You will also find information on material testing, sustainable production, exotic materials, and more.
 Written as a companion to our best selling How Shoes Are Made, The Shoe Material Design Guide digs deeper into the world of footwear materials and design.
-Perfect bound paperback, 8.5 x 11 28 chapters, 195 pages with over 330 color photos.
+Perfect bound paperback, 8.5 x 11, 28 chapters, 195 pages with over 330 color photos.

 The Shoe Materials Design Guide